What Is Targeted Cancer Therapy?

 - Stop making new blood vessels to feed the cancer cells

 - Trigger your immune system to kill the cancer cells

-- Carry a toxin to the cancer cell to kill it, but not normal cells
+- Carry toxins to the cancer cells to kill them, but not normal cells

 Some targeted drugs are more “targeted” than others.
 Some might target only a single change in cancer cells, while others can affect several different changes.
 Others boost the way your body fights the cancer cells.
 This can affect where these drugs work and what side effects they cause.